-· The tower will save over 1.7 million kWh per year, which is enough energy to power 160 homes.· The tower will save 40 percent more water than a standard building because of the low-flow fixtures throughout the property and drought tolerant landscaping.
+The tower will save 40 percent more water than a standard building.
+That’s because of the low-flow fixtures throughout the property and drought-tolerant landscaping.

-· More than one-quarter of the building materials include recycled content and more than three-quarters of the construction waste was diverted from landfills.
+More than one-quarter of the building materials include recycled content.
+Moreover, more than three-quarters of the construction waste was diverted from landfills.

 The building’s carbon footprint is lower by more than 1,000 metric tons of CO2 per year.